wenhaoy-0428/Docs/FrontEnd/Js/jsNotes.md

     console.log(new Obj().toString) // undefined.
     ```
     > [objects created by `new` will always inherit from `Object.prototype`](https://stackoverflow.com/questions/18198178/null-prototype-object-prototype-and-object-create)
+    > When calling `new`, the newly created instance `newInstance`:  Points newInstance's [[Prototype]] to the constructor function's prototype property, if the prototype is an `Object`.
+Otherwise, newInstance stays as a plain object with Object.prototype as its [[Prototype]].
+Reference from [new](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new#description).
+Therefore, by setting `Obj.prototype = null` which is no longer an Object will cause the newInstance.prototype to be `Object.prototype`.

 The benefits of using `null prototype` seem unobvious, util you find yourself suffers from the expected result of `Object.prototype`, and prototype pollution attacks.
 ```js